emu-rabbit/vue-router-rule/vuepress/src/README.md

 }
 ```

-Everything is **FLAT**, no nest anymore
+Everything is **FLAT**, with no more nesting.
-The TOP-DOWN rule make you easy to know what reason & where to go
+The TOP-DOWN rule makes it easy for you to know the reason and where to go.
-And now when something went wrong, you can checkout the console info
+Now, when something goes wrong, you can check the console information.

 ![Console Screenshot](/images/console.png)

 So easy to trace what happened, right?